Agrarian socialism: Theory and praxis

 Agrarian socialism is a political ideology combining principles from agrarianism and socialism.
 Agrarian socialism pursues the collectivization of rural populations as opposed to agricultural policies that promote capitalistic farming.
 Agricultural collectivization seeks to contribute to the efficiency and productivity of large-scale farming while mitigating related issues of landlessness or overmigration to urban districts.

 Agrarian socialism emphasizes the social control, ownership, and utilization of the means of production (such as farms) in a rural society.
 Additionally, principles like community, sharing, and local ownership are emphasized under agrarian socialism.
 For instance, in rural communities in post-Soviet Russia, "social organization of labor in the peasant household is based upon highly dense networks of mutual trust and interdependences" that diminished the need for manager-employee styles of labor.
 Nationalist ideology can also be seen coupled with agrarian socialist ideology, sometimes serving as the foundation for peasant-led revolutions.
-For instance, nationalist propaganda from the fledging Chinese communist party during the Sino-Japanese War era "furthered the mobilization of the masses and helped determine the form this mobilization took."
+For instance, nationalist propaganda from the fledgling Chinese Communist Party during the Sino-Japanese War era "furthered the mobilization of the masses and helped determine the form this mobilization took."